-Viewers guide: Who will control the Senate?
+Viewers' guide: Who will control the Senate?

 McGinty, a former environmental aide for President Bill Clinton, has repeatedly blasted Toomey for what she describes as his waffling on Trump.

 For his part, Toomey has worked the Philadelphia suburbs to appeal to moderate voters -- especially women -- to help power him to victory.
-But the national headwinds may end up being too tough for him overcome.
+But the national headwinds may end up being too tough for him to overcome.

 North Carolina

 Sen. Richard Burr's candidacy has been a constant cause of stress for GOP leaders.
-They don't think he has worked hard enough to define his Democratic opponent, Deborah Ross, or make the case that he should be reelected.
+They don't think he has worked hard enough to define his Democratic opponent, Deborah Ross, or make the case that he should be re-elected.

 GOP groups have poured money into an effort to define Ross as an out-of-touch liberal elite, picking apart her record working as a top attorney for the North Carolina chapter of the liberal American Civil Liberties Union.

-Scrutiny over Burr's private comments at a recent fundraiser -- suggesting some gun owners may want to incite violence towards Clinton -- has put him on the defensive in the closing days of the campaign.
+Scrutiny over Burr's private comments at a recent fundraiser -- suggesting some gun owners may want to incite violence toward Clinton -- has put him on the defensive in the closing days of the campaign.

 This race could tip with the presidential contest in North Carolina.
 In 2012, Mitt Romney narrowly defeated President Barack Obama -- but polls have consistently shown Clinton leading Trump in the state.